 The Wagyu Sire Progeny Test Program is underway to test promising sires for feed efficiency and carcase quality, delivering the data directly into Wagyu BREEDPLAN analysis.
+This program is the most comprehensive way to compare the genetic impact of your sires with the rest of the Wagyu industry.

 Whether your Wagyu herd is 10, 100 or 1000 cows, if you are breeding Wagyu bulls and are in it for the long haul, then this program is a must for you.
 AWA will stage three Wagyu Sire Test rounds per year.
 The July 2016 Sire Test was fully subscribed by Darren Hamblin’s Strathdale Wagyu operation in Central Queensland.
 Nine key industry sires are being tested with their 180 progeny currently in the program’s Net Feed Intake (NFI) facility at Kerwee Feedlot.
 Darren is keen to quickly discover the feed efficiency potential of his team of high indexing sires and receive accurate carcase data at slaughter.